Creamed Peas and Potatoes

 More Potato Side Dishes

-I tend to get in a rut of turning to baked potatoes or mashed potatoes as a side dish.
-Potatoes are so versatile and go well with many vegetables.
+Although I tend to get in a rut of turning to baked potatoes or mashed potatoes as a side dish, potatoes are so versatile and can be utilized in so many ways for a variety of side dish possibilities.
 Here are a few of our favorites:

 How to Make Creamed Peas and Potatoes